LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 1. Type `<<` into the input box.
 `<<.`
 This operation allows us to print `1` which is the first half of `10`.
 Now we decrease the value in cell 0 (which is `1`) and print.
 2. Type `-` followed by `.` into the input box.
 `-.`
 This allows us to print the second of `10` and complete the program.

-We can finish off the program by printing the last `new line` to improve clarity and readability
+We can finish off the program by printing the last `new line` to improve clarity and readability.
 3. Enter `>` followed by `.` to generate a new line.
 `>.`
 This moves the data pointer to cell 1 where `\n` is located and prints a new line.
 4. Now we can finalize the the program by clicking the run button.
 [run](https://github.com/LinnyPurple/Lachlan-George-Joey/blob/gh-pages/assets/images/run%20button.png?raw=true"run")